KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an arithmetic, casting, or conversion operation in a checked context results in an overflow.

-    throw [System.OverflowException]::New("an arithmetic, casting, or conversion operation in a checked context results in an overflow.")
+    throw [System.OverflowException]::New('an arithmetic, casting, or conversion operation in a checked context results in an overflow.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.OverflowException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.OverflowException.aspx)